Geographical Peer Matching for P2P Energy Sharing: Introduction

-The paper is organized as follows.
 Section~\ref{sec:system_model} presents in more detail P2P energy sharing and cost-optimization of distributed resources in this context.
 Section~\ref{sec:algorithmic_formulation} presents our mathematical modelling of the GPM problem and some of its variants.
-In Section~\ref{sec:algorithms} we present our algorithms and analyse their computational overhead.
+In Section~\ref{sec:algorithms} we present our algorithms and analyze their computational overhead.
 In Section~\ref{sec:evaluation}, we present an extensive experimental study of the performance of the algorithms based on electricity data from real-world households.
 The section following that discusses related work, whereas Section~\ref{sec:conclusion} presents our conclusions.